AfZheng126/MORA/README.md

 ```
 cargo run -- -h
 ```
-If the specific binary is wanted, you can also run
+If you are runing from another directory and the specific binary is wanted, run
 ```
 target/release/mora -h
 ```